ScaryPoppins/shelfie1/README.md

 * The componentDidUpdate lifecycle hook should no longer be used to check for a selected product.
 * The componentDidUpdate lifecycle hook should now be used to clear the inputs if the user navigates from the Edit view to the Add view.

+## Final Step
+Once you have completed all the functionality of your application you are ready to set up your server to server the front end files
+* Run `npm run build`
+* Use express.static to serve the build from your server.

 ## Competencies
-You added another big competency!
+You added four more big competencies!

+"Student can add ReactRouter to their code base (HashRouter)" </br>
+"Student can add ReactRouter to their code base (Route, Switch, component)" </br>
+"Student can add ReactRouter to their code base (Link)" </br>
-"Student can add ReactRouter to their code base (HashRouter, Link, Route, Switch, Components, match object)"
+"Student can add ReactRouter to their code base (match object)" </br>
+"Student can create Node servers using the Express package (Serving static files)" </br>

 <b>Congratulations!
-You've completed 25 competencies and built your first full-stack application!</b>
+You've completed 30 competencies and built your first full-stack application!</b>